Robust Equilibria in General Competing Mechanism Games: Notion of Equilibrium

 \begin{definition} $(\gamma ^{\ast },c^{\ast })$ is a \emph{strongly robust PBE} of a general competing mechanism game with $\Gamma $ if (i) it is a PBE and (ii) for all $j\in \mathcal{J}$, all $\gamma _{j}\in \Gamma _{j} $, and all $[c_{j}(\gamma _{j},\gamma _{-j}^{\ast }),c_{-j}(\gamma _{j},\gamma _{-j}^{\ast })]\in \mathcal{C}_{j}(\gamma _{j},\gamma _{-j}^{\ast }),$

 \end{definition}

 Condition (ii) in Definition \ref{def_strong_eq} is equivalent to the following condition: For all $j$ and all $\gamma _{j}\in \Gamma _{j}$

-A principal's equilibrium payoff in a strongly robust PBE is compared to his payoff based on continuation equilibrium strategies of communicating with all principals that are \emph{best} for him upon his deviation to any mechanism.
-The literature has not identified the set of strongly robust PBE allocations nor the greatest lower bound of each principal's strongly robust PBE payoff even in terms of mechanisms allowed in the game.
+A principal's equilibrium utility in a strongly robust PBE is compared to his utility based on continuation equilibrium strategies of communicating with all principals that are \emph{best} for him upon his deviation to any mechanism.
+The literature has not identified the set of strongly robust PBE allocations nor the greatest lower bound of each principal's strongly robust PBE utility even in terms of mechanisms allowed in the game.